 ]

-'menu' => '', // i18n variable name (string)
+'menu' => '': The i18n variable name (string).

-'position' => 0, // module position
+'position' => 0: The module position.

-'auth' => false, // is authentication required to run this module?
+'auth' => false: Specifies whether authentication is required to run this module.

-'autoinit' => true, // should module be initialized automatically (bool)?
+'autoinit' => true: Determines if the module should be initialized automatically (boolean).

-/* Relative path to the module, where the last part after the slash
+'path' => 'modules/test/TestModule': The relative path to the module, where the last part after the slash represents the file name of the module without the ".php" extension.

-'display_type' => [ // defines where a link to call the modules should be displayed.
+'display_type' => []: Defines where a link to call the module should be displayed.

 $testModule = $site->loadModule('TestModule');